Updated: May 2021, August 2021, January 2022

 A fixed asset register provides the capabilities to input all data into one centralised system.
 That includes asset information such as purchasing costs, maintenance schedules, and last known locations.
 This data can be accessed by staff and other stakeholders through the use of a cloud-based tool.

 The process of using asset tracking tools can start to improve the way businesses view their assets.
 One of which is being able to build and monitor the lifecycle management of each asset.

 Asset lifecycle management is a strategic and analytical approach that can be broken down into four stages; planning, purchasing, operation and maintenance, and disposal of assets.

 Through this approach, businesses have the best chance of being able to extend each asset’s useful life.
 As well as calculating depreciation value, identifying asset roles, ensuring health and safety, and taking a preventive maintenance approach to assets and equipment.

 Why Managing Fixed Assets Is Important

 As well as being some of the most important purchases that a business will make in a financial year, fixed assets are also the most expensive.
-So, in order to maximize investment value and ensure the best return on investment (ROI), it’s important that each asset is managed effectively.
+So, in order to maximise investment value and ensure the best return on investment (ROI), it’s important that each asset is managed effectively.

 Fixed assets are the backbone of a business’s operational output.
 Meaning, without proper management, production can slow and revenue can drop.
-Other factors that organizations experience without the use of a proper asset management tool include:
+Other factors that organisations experience without the use of a proper asset management tool include: